Spelljammer: Races

 Alien races inhabiting the Spelljammer universe included humans, dwarves, xenophobic beholders, rapacious neogi, militant giff (humanoid hippopotami), centaurlike dracons, hubristic elf armadas, spacefaring orcs called "scro", mysterious arcane, the Thri-kreen insectoids, and bumbling tinker gnomes.
 Illithids were another major race, but were presented as more mercantile and less overtly evil than in other D&D settings.
 The Monstrous Compendium series added many more minor races.
 The simian Hadozee were also introduced into the setting, and later incorporated into the 3.5 rules in the supplemental book Stormwrack.

 Official products

 Spelljammer has acted as the official campaign setting for multiple Dungeons & Dragons roleplaying adventure modules, sourcebooks and accessories.

 In other media

 Comics

-Fifteen comics set in the Spelljammer universe were published by DC Comics between September 1990 and November 1991 with the creative team of Barbara Kesel, Michael Collins and Dan Panosian.
+Sixteen comics set in the Spelljammer universe were published by DC Comics between September 1990 and November 1991 with the creative team of Barbara Kesel as writer, and Michael Collins, Dan Panosian, and other contributors.
+The first appearance was in TSR Worlds Annual #1, where the Jammers were introduced in a third of the 72-page book.
+Two weeks later, their own title went on sale, but both comics have a shelf date of September, 1990.
 Spelljammer comics also uses Jasmine, a winged human character originally introduced from Forgotten Realms comics, as one of the lead characters.

+Music

+Wizards of the Coast released a soundtrack, titled Spelljams, for Spelljammer: Adventures in Space digitally on August 16, 2022; each song on the soundtrack corresponds with one of the chapters in the adventure module Light of Xaryxis.